jp-sypniewski/OCPTopics/README.md

 #### References, Heap, GC, this

+References are how we refer to objects in Java.
+These objects are (generally) stored on the heap, with the objects becoming eligible for garbage collection when there are no longer references pointing to the object.
+Objects may also use the 'this' keyword to self-refer where needed.

 #### Static (when, where, why), Final *[Josh]*

 Static is a non-access modifier keyword in Java, which allows for access before any objects of the class are created and without reference to any object.